swiftlang/repo-templates/CONTRIBUTING-custom.md

 ## Contributing to /swiftlang/[repo-name-here]
 [Optional: Project Logo]

-## Code of Conduct
-To clarify of what is expected of our members, Swift has adopted the code of conduct defined by the Contributor Covenant.
-This document is used across many open source communities and articulates our values well.
-For more detail, please read the [Code of Conduct](https://www.swift.org/code-of-conduct/).

 ### How You Can Help
 *List examples of how developers can contribute (e.g., triage issue logs, report bugs, and become CODEOWNERs).
 This is also a good place to provide resources here such as documentation, code samples, research papers, and conference talks.*